 What’s in fleet maintenance management software?

-To begin with, fleet maintenance management software can be found as an individual solution or as part of a more complete fleet management platform.
+To begin with, fleet maintenance management software can be found as an individual solution or as part of a more complete vehicle management platform.
 As we have mentioned quite a few times now, the best service or software doesn’t exist.
 Everything depends on your needs.
-For example, if you just need help with your fleet maintenance process, then you can pick a service — or piece of software — that does just that; but if you need more features, then a more comprehensive fleet management platform would be more appropriate for you.
+For example, if you just need help with your fleet maintenance process, then you can pick a service — or piece of software — that does just that; but if you need more features, then a more comprehensive vehicle management platform would be more appropriate for you.

 The features in a fleet maintenance management solution vary among different vendors, but here some of the most common ones:

 Diagnostic Trouble Codes are sent when a vehicle’s inner diagnostic system identifies a problem with some part of the engine; or any part of the vehicle that features a sensor, really.

 2. Mileage tracking

 Mileage tracking and mileage reports can solve a few different problems.
 One of them is for maintenance management.
 Specifically, maintenance management software can keep track of the miles driven from the last time the vehicle was in for maintenance.

 This feature is connected to the mileage tracking feature above.
 When it’s time for the next maintenance session for a vehicle, you will get notified accordingly.
 Also, in some cases, the software might receive enough data to be able to specify which parts of the vehicle need to be replaced; or need to receive extra attention when being checked.
 Some platforms might even help you keep a record of when each maintenance session occurred; as well as the type of the systems checked and maintained.